tairasoul/VAProxy.SpeedrunningUtils/README.md

 Needs [LiveSplit.Server.Modded](https://github.com/tairasoul/LiveSplit.Server.Modified) to create splits if they aren't there already.

+I'd recommend clearing all your splits when you load up a new config or modify existing config, as it renames splits based on the splits marked as shouldSplitHere in Splits.json

 Functionality planned to be finished:

 A quick-restart keybind that starts you back at the very beginning